hyung8758/esnet_python/README.md

 2.2 (2017.05.01)
  - Compatibility update with tensorflow version 1.1
- - Downloading function is added to loadfile.py so downloader.py is removed.
+ - Downloading function is merged to loadfile.py so downloader.py is removed.
  - Minor bugs are fixed.
- - Printing more detail informaiton.
+ - During training session, network settings and processing information will be printed on the command line.